quchen/articles/monad_fail.md

       still needs to be fixed.
     - The error message are readable, but should be more so.
 We're still on this.
+- 2015-06-09: Estimated breakage by compiling Stackage.
+Smaller than expected.